-- 8.17.4 Therefore, using its powers for Removal of Difficulties under Regulations 106 of MYT Regulations, 2019, the Commission is making following changes in FAC mechanism stipulated under Regulation 10 of MYT Regulations, 2019: - a) Distribution Licensee shall undertake computation of monthly FAC as per Regulation 10 of the MYT Regulations, 2019 except for treatment to be given to negative FAC as follows: - i.
-Negative FAC amount shall be carried forward to the next FAC billing cycle with holding cost.
+8.17.4 Therefore, using its powers for Removal of Difficulties under Regulations 106 of MYT Regulations, 2019, the Commission is making following changes in FAC mechanism stipulated under Regulation 10 of MYT Regulations, 2019:

-- ii.
+- i.
+Negative FAC amount shall be carried forward to the next FAC billing cycle with holding cost. - ii.
 Such carried forward negative FAC shall be adjusted against FAC amount for the next month and balance negative amount shall be carried forward to subsequent month with holding cost. - iii.
 Such carry forward of negative FAC shall be continued till next tariff determination process. - iv.
 In case such FAC Fund is yet to be generated or such generated fund is not sufficient to adjust against FAC computed for given month, then Distribution Licensee can levy such amount to the consumers through FAC mechanism, upon seeking prior approval from the Commission. - 8.17.5 In order to maintain transparency in management and use of such FAC Fund, Distribution Licensee shall maintain monthly account of such FAC fund and upload it on its website for information of stakeholders. - 8.17.6 As the Commission has continued concept of FAC fund as stated above to stabilize the increase in fuel prices and power purchase costs, the Commission has modified the FAC mechanism such that the Distribution Licensees shall submit the FAC computations on a monthly basis for prior approval, irrespective of whether FAC is chargeable in a month or whether some amount is accruing to the Fund on account of negative FAC. - 8.17.7 The details of the FAC as per the Regulations, shall be submitted by the 15th of every month prior to the month on which the FAC is proposed to be levied and the Commission will endeavour to decide the same within 10 days so that the same can be levied from the 1st of the subsequent month." - 2.3 Vide its letter dated 20 April, 2020, the Commission communicated the excel formats along with the checklist to file FAC submissions for prior approval to all Distribution Licensees.
-The Commission also directed all Distribution Licensees to file FAC submissions by 15th of every month prior to the month for which the FAC is proposed to be levied for prior approval. - 2.4 Accordingly, BEST has filed FAC submissions for the month of September, 2023 for prior approval of the Commission.
+The Commission also directed all Distribution Licensees to file FAC submissions by 15th of every month prior to the month for which the FAC is proposed to be levied for prior approval. - 2.4 Accordingly, BEST has filed FAC submissions for the month of January, 2024 for prior approval of the Commission.
 The Commission has scrutinized the submissions provided by BEST and has also verified the fuel and power purchase bills provided along with its submissions. - 3.
 Energy Sales of the Licensee - 3.1 The net energy sales within licence area as submitted by BEST in the FAC submission and as approved by the Commission are as shown in the table below:

-Table 1: Energy Sales Approved and Actual for the Month of September 2023 (MUs)
+Table 1: Energy Sales Approved and Actual for the Month of January 2024(MUs)